rosberry/Debuggerman2/README.md

 ### Dialog customization

-Override `DebuggermanDialog` with custom implementation and overridden `items` collection for dialog with static set of components:
+Extend `DebuggermanDialog` with required implementation and overridden `items` collection for dialog with static set of components:

 ```kotlin
 class DerivedDebugDialog : DebuggermanDialog() {